I am from Odessa! Hello!

 Now I live in London.
 I work on a book about Odessa cuisine, write for gastronomic and travel publications, organize culinary master classes and pop-up dinners in London restaurants.
 In 2019, I became a partner of the EU Protection of Geographical Indication project in Ukraine.
 Together we had to build the first Ukrainian “Road of Wine and Taste”.
 We travelled a lot in our region, and a piece of my heart remained in the Danube Bessarabia.
 In order to share my love to this land with you, I created an exclusive eno-gastronomic tour around the region.

 Moving to a new country, you are as if born again.
 London is a huge metropolis for a girl from a small and cosy Odessa.
 Complex city, where so many people live, that all the best and most valuable is well concealed.
 And the way one discovers London’s secrets will most likely look like a fragment from Lewis Carroll’s book “Alice in Wonderland”.
 Remember when Alice chases after a white rabbit, goes down the rabbit hole and tries to get through such a tiny door, that even her head cannot get through, into a wonderful garden?
 I learned English in grocery stores and collecting cookbooks.
 I fell in love with this city through its food markets, cafes, and restaurants.
 London is known worldwide as the gastronomic mecca of the world.
 But you will be surprised that when you come here you can get both strongly positive and strongly negative gastronomic experience.
 Cafes, restaurants, and bars in this city are constantly opening and closing, and there are so many of them that it is difficult to keep abreast.
 If you would like to have the best impressions from visiting gastronomic London, I recommend you thoroughly prepare or get on my tour of the most delicious places in the city.
+Actually I can tell you so much about delicious places as in Great Britain as in Ukraine, and about culinary revolution in the world during last years.

 And you know what I’ll tell you?
 My heart forever belongs to Odessa, but in London I have an important mission – to promote Ukrainian and Odessa cuisine!